sadmankiba/os-projects/xv6/xv6-notes.md

 **Debug**
-- In xv6, use cprintf to print your sentences.
+- In xv6, use `cprintf` to print your debug lines.
 - To debug with gdb, run `make qemu-nox-gdb` or `make qemu-gdb` in one terminal go to xv6 directory, and `gdb` in another terminal.
 - add auto-load-save-path.